By Bernard E. Harcourt

 Bob Gooding-Williams draws our attention forward to modern racism, discussed most poignantly by Foucault in three passages, pp. 60-62, 81-84, and 254-263.

-This is the modern racism whose function is so dark: it’s not just ethnic racism, which, Lord knows, can be murderous, as we are seeing today with police shootings–the recent release of the Chicago police shooting being a stark illustration.
-(Query, incidentally, whether that is an incident of ethnic racism or Foucaultian modern racism?).
+This is the modern racism whose function is so dark: it’s not just racial or ethnic racism, which, Lord knows, can be murderous, as we are seeing today with police shootings–the recent release of the Chicago police shooting being a stark illustration.
+(Query, incidentally, whether that is an incident of racial/ethnic racism or Foucaultian modern racism?).
 It is not just “ordinary racism” (p.
 258).
 Modern racism is more penetrating because it justifies and legitimates the death drive of biopolitics—the “let die” euphemism, the right to kill that is wedded to the “make live.”
 It is what justifies the elimination of the abnormal, the degenerate, as a means to enhancing the lives of the superior species-beings.
 And in fact, as Foucault argues, it justifies the most murderous of all racist states, Nazism (p.
 259) and Soviet State racism (p.
 83).

 Indirect murder is a key element of Foucault’s account: it’s not just killing that Foucault is interested in, or that biopolitics does, it is “every form of indirect murder: the fact of exposing someone to death, increasing the risk of death for some people, or, quite simply, political death, expulsion, rejection, and so on.”